int128/appengine-spring-boot-plugin/README.md

-# appengine-spring-boot-plugin
+# App Engine Spring Boot Plugin

-Gradle plugin for App Engine Standard and Spring Boot
+This is a Gradle plugin for App Engine Standard and Spring Boot.